Renater/Jitsi-SAML2JWT/README.md

 ```

-- `SHIBBOLETH_TEMPLATE_XML` with shibboleth2.xml template to use (direct idp, with a discovery service, a prebuild federation one).
+- `SHIBBOLETH_TEMPLATE_XML` with shibboleth2.xml template to use (direct idp, with a discovery service or a prebuild federation one).
 - `SP_ENTITY_ID` with the Identity of your SAML Service Provider.
 - `METADATA_URL` with the remote SAML metadata information url (idp or provided by a federation).
 - `SSO_URL` with the target SAML SSO url for user redirection (idp or a discovery service).